Sniffquest

 Sniff walks are not heel marches.

-A calm walk is outdoor enrichment: slack when safe, sniff breaks that actually last, and a clear moment to go home.
-You are not behind if your dog needs to read the world with their nose.
+A good walk leaves room to sniff: slack where it is safe, the bush that always takes five minutes, and a clear time to head home.
+You are not behind if your dog needs to read the block with their nose.

 Start with the gentle progression Five quiet minutes.
 No competition program.
 Gear can wait.